ArisenIO/arisen/docs/01_aos/02_usage/01_aos-configuration.md

 ---
-content_title: Nodeos Configuration
+content_title: Aos Configuration
 ---

 The plugin-specific options can be configured using either CLI options or a configuration file, `config.ini`.
-Nodeos-specific options can only be configured from the command line.
-All CLI options and `config.ini` options can be found by running `nodeos --help` as shown above.
+Aos-specific options can only be configured from the command line.
+All CLI options and `config.ini` options can be found by running `aos --help` as shown above.

 Each `config.ini` option has a corresponding CLI option.
 However, not all CLI options are available in `config.ini`.
 For instance, most plugin-specific options that perform actions are not available in `config.ini`, such as `--delete-state-history` from `state_history_plugin`.